 - Press the USB button on the remote control. - Make sure the USB Display software has installed correctly.
-Install it manually if necessary.

-- With Mac OS X, select the USB Display icon in the Dock or from the Applications folder. - With Windows Media Center, reduce the screen size from full screen mode. - With Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the EPSON USB Display Settings program on your computer. - Turn off the Transfer layered window setting in the EPSON USB Display Settings program on your computer.
+Install it manually if necessary. - Make sure the USB Type B setting in the Extended menu is set to USB Display, if available. - With Mac OS X, select the USB Display icon in the Dock or from the Applications folder. - With Windows Media Center, reduce the screen size from full screen mode. - With Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the EPSON USB Display Settings program on your computer. - Turn off the Transfer layered window setting in the EPSON USB Display Settings program on your computer.